People from north of the border love to take cheap shots at Melbourne’s weather but those of us who live in Victoria know how good it is.

 How does it balance out?

-On those days that your system is able to generate a surplus, you should feed it back into the grid and take advantage of feed-in tariffs.
+On those days that your system sizes is able to generate a surplus, you should feed it back into the grid and take advantage of feed-in tariffs.

-If you have air-conditioning, the good news is that on the hottest days of the year, when you want to use it, you’ll be generating enough power to run your household and feed some into the grid.
+If you have air-conditioning, the good news is that on the hottest days of the year, when you want to use it, you’ll be generating enough power output to run your household and feed some into the grid.

 What are the feed-in tariffs?